 Long Answer Type Questions

 1. What do you know about Rajput tradition of heroism?
 Write in brief Answer: Rajputs are closely associated with the culture of Rajasthan.
 It is they who made this culture distinctive.
 The cultural traditions of Rajasthan were linked with the ideals and aspirations of rulers.
 From about the eighth century, most of the present-day Rajasthan was ruled by various Rajput families.
 The name of Prithviraj is worth-mentioning because he was one of the ablest Rajput rulers.
 These Rajput rulers ares known for their bravery and sense of sacrifice.
 They cherished the ideal of the hero who fought valiantly, often choosing death on the battlefield rather than face defeat.
 Stories about Rajput heroes were recorded in poems and songs, which were recited by specially trained minstrels.
 These preserved the memories of heroes and were expected to inspire others to follow their examples.
 Ordinary people also liked these stories which often depicted dramatic situations and a range of strong emotions in the forms of loyalty, friendship, love, valour, anger etc.

+2. Give a detailed description of Kathak, a popular classical dance form of north India.
 Answer: The term Kathak is derived from Katha, a word used in Sanskrit and other languages for story.
 The Kathaks were originally a caste of story-tellers in temples :of north India, who beautified their performances with gestures and songs.
 Kathak began evolving into a distinct mode of dance in the 15th and 16th centuries with the spread of the Bhakti movement.
 The legends of Radha-Krishna were enacted in folk plays known as rasa lila, which combined folk dance with the basic gestures of the Kathak story-tellers.
 Kathak was performed in the Mughal court.
 Here, it acquired its present features and developed into a form of dance with a distinctive style.
 Afterwards, it developed in two traditions known as gharanas—one in the courts of Rajasthan, Jaipur and the other in Lucknow.
 Kathak grew into a major art form only under the patronage of Wajid Ali Shah, the last Nawab of Awadh.
 By the third quarter of the 19th century it was firmly established as a dance form not only in these two regions but also in the adjoining areas of present-day Punjab, Haryana, Jammu & Kashmir, Bihar and Madhya Pradesh.
 Emphasis was laid on intricate and rapid footwork, elaborate costumes as well as on the enactment of stories.
 Although most British administrators never favoured Kathak, it survived and continued to be performed by courtesans.
 It was recognised as a classical dance form after the country got independence.

+Q.3How did Bengali develop as a regional language?
 Ans:Bengali is said to have been derived from Sanskrit but early Sanskrit texts derived it.
 Now the question arises how did this language develop.
 From the fourth-third centuries BCE, commercial ties developed between Bengal and Magadha which may have led to the growing influence of Sanskrit.
 During the fourth century the Gupta rulers established political control over north Bengal and began to settle Brahmanas in this area.
 Thus, the linguistic and cultural influence from the mid-Ganga valley became stronger.
 In the seventh century the Chinese traveller Xuan Zang observed that languages related to Sanskrit were in use all over Bengal.
 From the eighth century, Bengal became the centre of a regional kingdom under the Palas.
 Between the 14th and 15th centuries Bengal was ruled by Sultans.
 In 1586, when Akbar conquered Bengal, it formed the nucleus of the Bengal Suba, While Persian was the language of administration, Bengali developed as a regional language.

 By the 15th century the Bengali group of dialects came to be united by a common literary language based on the spoken language of the western part of the region, now known as West Bengal.
 Thus, although Bengali is derived from Sanskrit, it passed through several stages of evolution.
 A wide range of non-Sanskrit words, derived from tribal languages, Persian and European language, have become part of modem Bengali.